What You’ll Learn

-When someone who drops out of our Virtual Business Incubator re-enrolls 2 years later and now has a full-time operation that employs 3 people in the local community.
+When someone who drops out of our Virtual Business Incubator re-enrolls two years later and now has a full-time operation that employs three people in the local community.

-When Mary, a church auxiliary, helps us enroll 7 people from a remote fishing village at the northern tip of Cape Breton.
+When Mary, a member of the church auxiliary, helps us enroll 7 people from a remote fishing village at the very northern tip of Cape Breton.

 When we turn 3 of these applicants into 3 businesses that now employ 12 people in that same remote village!